 Dark, satanic mills: A past life regression

-On February 8th I underwent a past-life regression with a hypnotherapist.
+I have just experienced a past-life regression with a hypnotherapist.
 It was eye-opening in more ways than one.

 By way of background, I have been suffering from various ailments over recent years.
 I have a rare and incurable condition affecting my respiratory tract which requires regular surgery, otherwise I would slowly choke to death.
 For some months I have also had post-viral fatigue — a debilitating state of weakness, severe aches and pains, and a constant ‘flat battery’.
 I have also been getting headaches and my eyesight has been going blurry.
 Oh, I also have a weird blotchiness on my skin, like reddish leopard spots.
 (I sound like a right old mess!)